North–South divide in England: Definition and criteria

 However, when factors such as the cost of living or urban poverty are included, the divisions are sometimes less clear.

-Furthermore, many middle class/Upper middle class and affluent areas are located near Leeds and Manchester.
-Yorkshire and Cheshire, geographically part of the North, include prosperous towns and suburbs such as Harrogate, Ilkley and Alwoodley in Yorkshire and Alderley Edge, Wilmslow and Bowdon in Cheshire.
-On the other hand, geographically southern areas such as the Isle of Thanet in Kent have struggled with the same industrial decline as parts of the north.
-Cornwall, many London boroughs such as Hackney and Haringey and southern towns like Luton are other anomalies to the north–south divide with poor health and education.

-This has led some commentators to suggest that other divisions, such as class or ethnicity might be more important.
+Some commentators have suggested that other divisions, such as class or ethnicity might be more important.

 The Economist claims that one of the main causes of the divide was the migration of young professionals from the north to work in London, whereas it is much less common for young professionals from the south to move to a northern city.
 The Institute for Public Policy Research published the "State of the North 2019" report, from IPPR North, which blames regional inequality on power centralisation and the lack of devolution.
 The report showed that the UK has larger regional divisions than any other country at a comparable level of economic development.

 The Northern Independence Party was founded in October 2020, with the intention of fixing the north–south divide by gaining independence for the North of England.